Why to read?

 - Bad verbal memory

-115 – Breast Milk’s iron content is designed for your baby only
+115 – Unique benefit of Breast Milk’s iron

 For your knowledge, if you gave your baby a formula (even if it is iron fortified) or supplemental iron; this iron is a good meal for bad intestinal bacteria (Like Ecoli.)